vsch/git-file-case-fixer/resources/META-INF/plugin-description.md

 Git File Case Mismatch Plugin
 =============================

-Detect and fix file case mismatch between git and the file system
+If you are working with case-insensitive file system then case mismatches can arise if the file case is modified outside the IDE.
+This plugin detects and optionally fixes file case mismatch between git and the file system.

 Adds **Before Commit** check for file case mismatches between git and the file system with corrective actions: